RyanGreenup/cadmus/docs/find.md

 ```

 [^4]: This highlighting works with both ~bat~ and *MDCat*, I prefer *MDCat* but there is a bug with footnotes preventing me from being able to use it right at the moment.

-## When Would This Be Used

-Imagine you're sitting at your desk and all of a sudden you're required to, I don't know, solve a linear recurrence relation, you're solution is `cadmus find` and then type something like `math mod` then <kbd>Ctrl</kbd>-<kbd>Q</kbd> linear.